Keysight/pan-demo-tool/README.md

 # Deploy the setup (AWS)

-A shell script 'pan_demo_setup.sh' will deploy entire topology and configure test for ready to run.
+A shell script `pan_demo_setup.sh` will deploy entire topology and configure test for ready to run.

 ```
 pan_demo_setup --deploy-aws